rafaelmoraes003/tryunfo/README.md

 ###

-<h2 align="left">Como utilizar a aplicação</h2>
+<h2 align="left">How to use the application</h2>

 ###

-Faça o clone da aplicação usando o comando `git clone`.
-Após isso, entre na pasta do projeto utilizando o comando `cd tryunfo` e rode o comando `npm install`.
-Após a instalação, utilize o comando `npm start`.
+Clone the application using the command `git clone`.
+After that, enter the project folder using the command `cd tryunfo` and run the command `npm install`.
+After installation, use the command`npm start`.

 ###